uprial/takeaim/releases/NOTES-0.1.2.md

 # Bugfixes
 * Don't duplicate messages to console.
-* Fixed plugin behavior in case of re-enabling.
+* Fixed re-enabling of the plugin.
+* Fixed vertical targeting when a target moves vertically and also is affected by gravity.

 # New features
 * Added tracking of every projectile in debug mode.
+* Consider the environmental drag.